B0ud13b3x/Enterprise-IT-Operations-and-Help-Desk-Simulation/active-directory/README.md

 Rather than dumping all users into the default Users container, I designed a proper OU hierarchy that mirrors a real company structure.
-This matters because GPOs are applied at the OU level — good OU design means precise control over who gets what policy.
+This matters because GPOs are applied at the OU level.
+Good OU design means precise control over who gets what policy.

 **OU Structure:**